 I’m ready for help, but I’m concerned about cost and the length of time therapy will take.

-It can be helpful to think about relationship counseling for individuals as an investment in yourself, like emotional grad school.
+It can be helpful to think about relationship counseling for individuals as an investment in yourself.
 Feeling good about yourself and developing healthy and meaningful connections with others is an important part of your wellbeing.
 The stress created by strained and failed relationships, along with perpetual feelings of loneliness and self-doubt, can not only erode self-confidence, but also negatively impact other aspects of your life.
 By investing in yourself now, you are creating the opportunity to communicate more actively and positively with potential partners.
 In addition, the skills you learn in relationship counseling for individuals can increase your self-awareness, build confidence and lead to a more productive, empowered and authentic life.

 Relationship Counseling Can Help You Build Confidence And Begin a Healthy Path Forward